 Liming, Phosphorus fertilizers, Soils, Tissue analysis, Soil testing, Pastures

 Agriculture | Food Science | Plant Sciences

 Summers, R, and Weaver, D. (2011), Soil test and phosphorus rate for high rainfall clover pastures.
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Bulletin 4829.